-Johnson & Johnson JNJ will report first-quarter 2019 results on Apr 6, before market open.
-In the last reported quarter, the company delivered a positive earnings surprise of 1.03%.
+We expect Johnson & Johnson JNJ to beat expectations when it reports second-quarter 2019 results on Jul 16, before market open.
+In the last reported quarter, the company delivered a positive earnings surprise of 3.45%.

-J&J’s performance has been pretty impressive, with the company exceeding earnings expectations in all the trailing four quarters.
-The average positive earnings surprise over the last four quarters is 1.61%
+The healthcare bellwether’s performance has been pretty impressive, with the company exceeding earnings expectations in all the trailing four quarters.
+The average positive earnings surprise over the last four quarters is 1.85%

 Johnson & Johnson Price and EPS Surprise